agens-no/Anymotion/README.md

 If you use Anymotion and are happy with it consider sending out a tweet mentioning @agens :) This library is made by love by Mats, who's passionate about animations, and Håvard Fossli , who cares deeply about architecture.

-We would love to hear your opinion about this library.
+We would 😍 to hear your opinion about this library.
 Wether you [like it](https://github.com/agens-no/Anymotion/issues/20) or [don't](https://github.com/agens-no/Anymotion/issues/19).
 Please file an issue if there's something you would like like improved, so we can fix it!

 [<img src="http://static.agens.no/images/agens_logo_w_slogan_avenir_medium.png" width="340" />](http://agens.no/)